crcn/tandem-old/README.md

 #### What is it exactly?

-Paperclip provides a UI language that runs while you're writing in it, so you can see what you're building in realtime.
+Paperclip provides a UI language that runs while you're writing in it, so you can see what you're building in _realtime_.
 Here's an example:

 ```html
 <style>